 - All specified equipment has been installed

-- The installed project has been inspected, tested, and commissioned, with associated reports reviewed by experts and approved.
+- The installed project has been inspected, tested, and commissioned, with associated reports reviewed and approved by experts

-- Training on O&M has been conducted for site staff; O&M manuals have been reviewed by experts and approved, including spare parts lists, and spare parts specified in the contract have been provided
+- Training on O&M has been conducted for site staff; O&M manuals have been reviewed by experts and approved, including spare parts lists; and spare parts specified in the contract have been provided

 - As-built drawings have been reviewed by experts and approved

-- Manufacturer warranty registered with manufacturer
+- Manufacturer warranty has been registered

 - Installed system has performed properly for 30 days.